 What It’s Like Now

 Finally, once I get a better sense of what our annual spending looks like up here, I anticipate that I’ll be transitioning from full-time work to something more flexible.
 My wife is already working part-time.
 Despite the fact that, initially, I was very drawn to the “Retire Early” portion of the FIRE concept, I don’t currently have full retirement as my goal.
 Over the years I’ve learned that, personally, I do much better with some structure to my days.
-Thus, I expect to continue to work in some form or another for at least the next several years, more for mental health reasons than for financial ones.
+Thus, I expect to continue to work in some form or another for at least the next several years (and maybe much longer), more for mental health reasons than for financial ones.
 We’ll see, though, and I look forward to sharing that aspect of the journey here, too.

 Thank you for visiting!
 I hope that you find the information and experience shared here useful.
 And if you have any questions, please don’t hesitate to contact me!